Lionel Richie: Later career

 On June 28, 2015, Richie played to an audience of between 100,000 and 120,000 people at the Glastonbury Festival, England.
 His show was described as "triumphant" by the BBC and was followed by his return to the top of the UK albums chart with a reissued compilation album of his work as both a solo artist and with the Commodores.
 In September 2017, ABC announced that Richie would be a judge for the revival of American Idol.
 Richie has been a judge on the reboot for seven seasons, including 2024.

 In May 2017, Richie was honored at Berklee College of Music during its 2017 commencement concert when graduating students performed a medley of his discography.
 Richie was also awarded an Honorary Doctorate of Music.
 On December 3, 2017, Richie received the Kennedy Center Honors.
 In October 2017, it was reported that Richie had secured the rights to produce a Curtis Mayfield biopic.

 On March 25, 2019, Richie announced a 33-date tour across North America for the summer.
 His 'Hello Tour' started in May at Arlington's KAABOO Festival and ran through August.

 In May 2023, Richie was invited to be a headline act at Windsor Castle for the Coronation Concert, in celebration of the Coronation of Charles III and Camilla.
 Richie is the First Global Ambassador and First Chairman of the Global Ambassador Group for the Prince's Trust.

-In 2025, Richie released his memoir, Truly.
+In September 2025, Richie released his memoir, Truly, which reached #3 on The New York Times Best Seller list for Hardcover Nonfiction.

-Popularity in the Arab world
+Popularity in the Arab states

 Richie is a popular musician in various Arab states, and has performed in Morocco, the United Arab Emirates, Egypt and Libya.
 John Berman for ABC News reported in 2006 that "Grown Iraqi men get misty-eyed by the mere mention of his name.
 'I love Lionel Richie,' they say.
 They can sing an entire Lionel Richie song."
 Berman wrote that Richie said he was told that Iraqi civilians were playing "All Night Long" the night U.S. tanks invaded Baghdad.
 Richie was against the war and has said he would like to perform in Baghdad someday.